-If you are looking for activities that are fun for kids, that also teach some key science and engineering skills to kids while they play, then here is a collection of ideas that have all been thoroughly play-tested, and are cheap and easy for you.
+If you are looking for fun activities that also teach key science and engineering skills to kids while they play, here’s a collection of play-tested and proven ideas that are easy and cheap for you to do at home.

 All of these are one-day themes.
 Choose any combination for as many days as you want.
 Each day includes:

 - a sensory play idea (water or other),

 - free play prompts (you set up an “invitation to play”, they take it from there and play independently),